danielazevedo/SO-Project/README.md

-Project of Operating Systems in which we develop a simplified DNS server using C-language # SO-Project
+Project of Operating Systems in which we develop a simplified DNS server using C-language